-- Remember same-sex attraction and same-sex sexual activity are different.
-Struggling with a temptation towards a certain sin is not the same as engaging in the sin. - Bear in mind in today's cultural climate SSA Christians (and those close to them) may feel a higher level of guilt and shame when compared with other Christians. - Treat an SSA person and their issues of temptation and sin as you would a heterosexual person who is tempted to sin sexually or in other areas.
-For example some pastoral responses can feel heavy handed even if they are wise and well meant. - When might you consider seeking advice or referring people to others?
+- Remember same-sex attraction, same-sex sexual temptation and same-sex sexual activity are different.
+Experiencing a disposition towards a certain sin is not the same as struggling with temptation or succumbing to sin. - Bear in mind in today's cultural climate SSA Christians (and those close to them) may feel a higher level of guilt and shame when compared with other Christians. - Treat an SSA person and their issues of temptation and sin as you would a heterosexual person who is tempted to sin sexually or in other areas.
+For example, some pastoral responses can feel heavy handed even if they are wise and well meant. - When might you consider seeking advice or referring people to others?